gw-engineering-glacier/glasswall-python-wrapper/README.md

 The `GlasswallProcessManager` consumes `Task` objects which must be created and added to the queue.
 A `Task` object consists of a function that will be called, and arguments and keyword arguments that will be passed to that function.

-The `GlasswallProcessManager` produces either a list of `TaskResult` objects once processing has finished, or yields individual `TaskResult` objects as they are completed.
+The `GlasswallProcessManager` produces either a list of `TaskResult` objects once processing has completed, or yields individual `TaskResult` objects as they are completed.
 A `TaskResult` object contains attributes related to the processing of the file.

 <details>
     <summary>Expand TaskResult attributes</summary>